Mike Tyson vs. Evander Holyfield

 Mike Tyson vs. Evander Holyfield, billed as Finally, was a professional boxing match fought between Evander Holyfield and Mike Tyson for the WBA heavyweight championship on November 9, 1996, at the MGM Grand Garden Arena in Paradise, Nevada.
-The bout was Tyson's first defense of the WBA title that he had won from Bruce Seldon on September 7 of that year.
+The bout was Tyson's first defence of the WBA title that he had won from Bruce Seldon on September 7 of that year.

 The referee officiating the fight was Mitch Halpern.
 The fight was promoted by Don King Productions and carried on pay-per-view by Showtime.

 The bout was the first fight pitting the two boxers against each other and it would be followed up with a controversial rematch.

+Holyfield won by TKO in the eleventh round.

 Background

-Early years

-Tyson and Holyfield got acquainted while preparing for the 1984 Summer Olympics, being both on the "losing squad," second-ranked substitutes for their much higher regarded No. 1 teammates.
-However, Holyfield managed to beat Ricky Womack twice and qualify into the Olympic team, while Tyson did not make it, losing on points to Henry Tillman.